How Are Crypto Salary Taxed In India?

 The answer is simple: crypto salaries are taxed like any other salary received in INR.

 You must pay income tax on the FMV of the cryptocurrency you receive as a salary.
-Here’s a more proper breakdown for you:
+Additionally, you will be liable to pay a 30% (4% cess) capital gains tax (CGT) when you sell, swap, or spend your crypto salary.

 Income Tax On Cryptocurrency Salaries